Category:Scraping Tools

 The problem?
 They don't actually scrape them well.

-A 4% difference in success rate might not sound like much.
-But when you're scraping a million pages, that's 40,000 failed requests you're paying for anyway.
+A few percentage points of success rate might not sound like much.
+But when you're scraping a million pages, that's tens of thousands of failed requests you're paying for anyway.

 Unexpected Costs